This content is for the Kenek Edge pulse oximeter.

 In brief, the probability density function graph (PDF for short) is the one on the right that shows how often (or how probable) a given value appears in your data.
 In the example above, the blue column for SpO2 = 97% is the tallest compared to the rest of the columns.
 That means it is the most common value in the dataset and that SpO2 level most often appeared during the recording.

 In the blue SpO2 values, there is one peak, around which the rest of the data is scattered.
 In the green heart rate values, there are two fairly clear peaks - this says that there were two distinct values around which the person measured most of the time - a lower rate of around 57 and a higher rate of 64.
-Most of the measures though were scattered fairly evenly between the maximum and minimum.
+Most of the measures are scattered evenly between the maximum and minimum.

 The cumulative distribution or density function (CDF) graph is on the left - blue on top for SpO2 and green below for heart rate.
 It indicates how much of the data falls below a given measurement.
 Reading from left to right on the bottom of the CDF for the heart rate, there was no data (zero) below the value of 52 - so that is the minimum.
 As the graph goes to the right, it linearly (in a straight line) increases until it reaches all data (one) at around 69 - that is the maximum value in the data set.
 All of the data falls between 52 and 69.
 The shape of the graph shows how the data is distributed between the maximum and minimum - either bunched at one side or the other (see the PDFs) or scattered evenly between the limits.